 Every Filipino newcomer or immigrant has an important question to ask at some point: how to renew the Philippine Passport in Canada?

-Because personal appearance is required, you can renew your passport in the Philippine Consulates in Toronto or Vancouver or wait for the consular outreach program in your province.
+Because personal appearance is required, you can renew your passport in the Philippine Consulates in Toronto or Vancouver or wait for the consular outreach mission in your province.

 If you choose or thinking of renewing your passport in Vancouver, this two-part post is your guide.